Henry Colley (died 1584): Career

 Henry's good qualities attracted the attention of Sir Henry Sidney, the Lord Deputy of Ireland, who later recalled him as a young man who was "valiant, fortunate and a good servant".
-He was knighted in 1560 and given a Commission of Array for Kildare, and power to impose martial law in County Offaly and adjoining territories.
+He was knighted in 1560 and given a Commission of Array for Kildare, and power to impose martial law in King's County (now County Offaly) and adjoining territories.
 He was a member of the Privy Council of Ireland and sat on the Court of Castle Chamber (the Irish equivalent of the English Star Chamber).